litebird/litebird_sim/docs/source/scanning.rst

 .. note::

-   Slerp assumes a rotation with constant angular speed and axis between consecutive quaternions, and thus it only approximates the true composition of all the rotations (spin, precession, revolution around the Sun) that we have discussed above.
-However, don't forget that the *real* spacecraft will follow a scanning strategy that will be more complex than the one described by our geometrical model, because of many non-idealities that are unavoidable in a spacecraft.
+   Slerp assumes a rotation with constant angular speed and axis between consecutive quaternions.
+Thus, it only approximates the proper composition of all the rotations (spin, precession, revolution around the Sun) that we discussed above.
+However, remember that the *actual* spacecraft will follow a scanning strategy that will be more complex than the one described by our geometrical model because of many unavoidable non-idealities in a spacecraft.
 The approximation of the «slerp» operation is thus unlikely to be relevant.

-Once all the quaternions have been computed at the proper sampling rate, the direction of the detector on the sky and its orientation angle can be computed via a call to :meth:`.Observation.get_pointings`.
+Once LBS has all the quaternions sampled at the proper sampling rate, it can compute the direction of the detector on the sky and its orientation angle through :meth:`.Observation.get_pointings`.
 The calculation works as follows:

 - The direction is the vector :math:`\vec d = R \hat e_z`, where
-  :math:`R` is the overall rotation from the detector's reference frame to the Ecliptic reference frame, and :math:`\hat e_z = (0, 0, 1)` is the one-length vector aligned with the `z` axis.
+  :math:`R` is the overall rotation from the detector reference frame to the Ecliptic reference frame, and :math:`\hat e_z = (0, 0, 1)` is
+  the one-length vector aligned with the `z` axis.

 - The orientation angle is given by the angle between the North direction passing through the vector :math:`\vec d` (i.e., along the